Low-Allergy Food

 Low-allergy foods, also known as hypoallergenic foods, are less likely to induce allergic reactions in most people.
 These foods often avoid common allergens that cause most food allergy reactions.

 Let us explain the Food allergy cycle.
-In most cases, food allergies occur when the body’s immune system misidentifies, identifies a protein in food as harmful and reacts against it.
+In most cases, food allergies occur when the body’s immune system misidentifies a protein in food as harmful and reacts against it.
 This immune response can result in symptoms ranging from minor (such as hives or a runny nose) to severe (such as anaphylaxis, a potentially fatal illness).

 • Milk